9 Easy Cyber Security Actions Lean Funders Should Take - Exponent Philanthropy

 You should also have multi-factor authentication, the gold standard being a phone call to a landline, to change passwords or access an account from a new device.
 One peer uses a password tracker so their passwords can be as complicated as possible.
 Another proposed using different passwords for each account.

-3. Encrypt documents
+3. Encrypt Documents

 Whenever I email a document with account information, I encrypt the data and call the receiver with the encryption code.
 Protecting a document with a password is easy to do in Word.
 Similarly, I upgraded my Adobe account to encrypt PDFs.
 This also lets me edit and e-sign them.